yeunga/caom2ui/caom2-search-server/README.md

 Simply drop the WAR into a Java Servlet Container, then point a browser to:
 [http://localhost:8080/search/](http://localhost:8080/search/)

 To bring up the form.
-By default, this will connect to the [CADC TAP service](http://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/tap), but can be configured with the `org.opencadc.search.tap-service-id` system property like so:
+This will connect to the TAP service configured with the org.opencadc.search.tap-service-id system property like so:

-`-Dca.nrc.cadc.reg.client.RegistryClient.host=%YOUR HOST% -Dorg.opencadc.search.tap-service-id=ivo://%YOUR DOMAIN%/tap-service`
+`-Dca.nrc.cadc.reg.client.RegistryClient.host=%YOUR HOST%

 Where `%YOUR HOST%` is the location of a running TAP web service, and the service id is made up of your Oragnization's service URI policy.